irfanhakim-as/linux-wiki/topics/thunderbird.md

 ### Default Mail Sorting

-This details how to configure Thunderbird's default sorting order and type to something more user-friendly:
+This details how to configure Thunderbird's default sorting order and type to something more user-friendly.

 1. Update the following settings accordingly: